prototypefund/reproducible-website/_events/berlin2016/bootstrappingII.md

 ---
 layout: event_detail
-title: bootstrappingII
+title: Bootstrapping II
 event: berlin2016
 order: 260
 permalink: /events/berlin2016/bootstrappingII/
 ---

-From email sent to the list on 12/16/2016:
+From an email sent to the list on 12/16/2016:

 Hello there!

-Here’s a WIP preview of what will soon/eventually be available at https://bootstrappable.org (once the domain has been assigned and mapped).
+Here’s a WIP preview of what will soon/eventually be available at [https://bootstrappable.org](https://bootstrappable.org) (once the domain has been assigned and mapped).
 It’s the website for our new “bootstrappable builds” project that was born during the Reproducible Builds summit 2016 (i.e. yesterday).